Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-vi-intelligent-cursed-and-artifacts.md

 Moderate conjuration; CL 17th; In effect, this is a creature and cannot be created; Price n/a.

+### Boots of Dancing
-**Boots of Dancing:** These boots initially appear and function as one of the other kinds of magic boots.
+These boots initially appear and function as one of the other kinds of magic boots.
 But when the wearer is in (or fleeing from) melee combat, *boots of dancing* impede movement, making him behave as if *irresistible dance* had been cast upon him.
 Only a *remove